 Will I be forced to participate?

 We will never force anyone to speak, listen, or participate in any debate.
 This can be for any reason.

 It is worth noting that the motions set in training and at competitions can always be argued in rational and non-offensive ways, and discriminatory arguments or sweeping generalisations are not considered persuasive.
 For more information, read our inclusions commitment.

 Where are the training sessions held?

-Both our Monday intermediate sessions and Tuesday novice sessions are held in University Place, Oxford Road at the University of Manchester.
+Both our Monday advanced sessions and Tuesday novice sessions are held in University Place, Oxford Road at the University of Manchester.
 You can check the events in our Facebook page or subscribe to our monthly newsletter to get the room number!

 How often are the training sessions?

 Advanced training sessions are held every Monday from 6pm to 8pm.
 Novice training sessions are held every Tuesday from 5pm to 8pm.
 After Tuesday sessions, the MDU also heads out for a informal social to unwind.
 Feel free to come along!

 I have missed the first training sessions.
 Can I still come?

 Yes!
 We will gladly make sure you are up-to-date with the rules.
 Please read about the types of training sessions we offer for more information on what is expected.